shoumi62/ACServerManager/README_Linux.md

 This is the installation guide for a Linux machine, to review the Windows installation guide go [here](https://github.com/jo3stevens/ACServerManager/blob/master/README.md).

 ## Updates
+25/12/2017
+* Add support for uploading tracks (both single and multi-layout) and cars
+* Add support for removing existing tracks and cars
+* Bumping version of ACManager to 1.0.0!

 21/12/2017
 * Update for 1.16 AC patch
 * Added local car / skins generation script for v1.16 AC original + DLC content